 Opening an international bank account is critical to the lives of many individuals and business owners.

 This can be true whether you live in Southeast Asia or South Texas.
-If you have international commitments, being able to send and receive international transfers is essential.
+And, if you have international commitments, being able to send and receive international transfers is important.

 Now, non-resident bank account opening doesn’t come easy.
-There are several steps you must take to successfully open international bank accounts.
+In fact, there are several steps you must take to open international bank accounts.

-But more importantly, there are mistakes you need to avoid when applying for accounts outside of your home country.
+But more importantly, there are mistakes you need to avoid when you apply for bank accounts outside of your home country.

 The information we’re about to share is based on our team’s 10+ years of experience opening international bank accounts for ourselves, and our members.